gdha/upgrade-ux/opt/upgrade-ux/doc/user-guide/01-introduction.md

+# Upgrade-UX User Guide

 # Introduction

-*Upgrade-UX* is ai software framework to update or patch lots of Unix systems (Linux, HP-UX, AIX and Solaris).
+*Upgrade-UX* is a software framework to update or patch lots of Unix systems (Linux, HP-UX, AIX and Solaris).

 In professional environments it is not allowed